-A U.S. Stikine River subsistence fishery for sockeye salmon will occur from June 19 to July 31 with a guideline harvest level of 600 fish.
+A U.S. Stikine River subsistence fishery for sockeye salmon will occur from June 21 to July 31.
 A subsistence permit issued by the USFS to federally qualified subsistence users is required to fish in the Stikine River.
-Permit restrictions include: restricting fishing area to upriver from tidal waters to the U.S./Canadian border; prohibiting fishing in tributaries or at stock assessment sites used by ADF&G and DFO; and restricting fishing gear to dipnets, spears, gaffs, rod and reel, beach seine, or gillnets not exceeding 15 fathoms (27.4 m) in length with mesh size no larger than 5 1/2 inches (14.0 cm).
+Permit restrictions include restricting fishing area to upriver from tidal waters to the U.S./Canadian border; prohibiting fishing in tributaries or at stock assessment sites used by ADF&G and DFO; and restricting fishing gear to dipnets, spears, gaffs, rod and reel, beach seine, or gillnets not exceeding 15 fathoms (27.4 m) in length with mesh size no larger than 5 1/2 inches (14.0 cm).
 Additionally, subsistence fishermen are required to check gillnets twice a day.
-The subsistence fishery is monitored inseason by USFS biologists who will provide weekly estimates of harvest and effort to ADF&G.
+Due to Chinook salmon conservations concerns, fishermen will be encouraged to tend nets closely and release live large Chinook salmon.
+Additional restrictions, including closure of the subistence fishery may be needed to conserve mainstem sockeye salmon.
+The subsistence fishery is monitored inseason by USFS biologists who provide weekly estimates of harvest and effort to ADF&G.

-ADF&G manages a subsistence drift gillnet fishery targeting sockeye salmon in the waters of Sumner Strait near Point Baker, which harvests an unknown number of Stikine River sockeye salmon.
-Waters of Sumner Strait permitted for this subsistence fishery are within three nautical miles of the Prince of Wales Island shoreline north of "Hole-in-the-Wall" at 56°15.69' N. lat. and west of the longitude of the western entrance to Buster Bay at 133°29.0' W. long.
-Only Alaska residents may participate in this fishery which will open each week from Wednesday noon through Sunday noon from June 13 through July 29 with a limit of 25 sockeye salmon per household per year.
+A subsistence drift gillnet fishery targeting sockeye salmon is managed by ADF&G in the waters of Sumner Strait near Point Baker, which harvests an unknown number of Stikine River sockeye salmon.
+Waters of Sumner Strait permitted for this subsistence fishery are within three nautical miles of the Prince of Wales Island shoreline north of "Hole-in-the-Wall" at 56°15.70' N. lat. and west of the longitude of the western entrance to Buster Bay at 133°29.0' W. long.
+Only Alaska residents may participate in this fishery which will open each week from Wednesday noon through Sunday noon from June 12 through July 28 with a limit of 25 sockeye salmon per household per year.
 Drift gillnet restrictions include a maximum net length of 50 fathoms (91.4 m).
 Harvests for the past five years have ranged up to 31 sockeye salmon with two to three permits fished.
-It is anticipated that fewer than 100 sockeye salmon will be harvested in this fishery in 2018.
+It is anticipated that fewer than 100 sockeye salmon will be harvested in this fishery in 2019.
 Due to the low effort and harvest in the Point Baker subsistence fishery, the potential interception of Stikine River sockeye salmon is negligible.